Buying Guide · 2026

 Buy Online (Recommended)

-The simplest and most reliable option.
-Purchase through a verified reseller like Tiqets and receive your QR code by email within minutes.
+The simplest and most reliable way to purchase.
+Buy through a verified, reseller and receive a voucher by email within minutes, then exchange it for your physical card at a collection point in Paris.
 Available 24 hours a day, any day of the year.

 Price: €90 / €109 / €139 · No booking fees